karmaresearch/srw2022/index.markdown

 ## Location

 After Vienna, Berlin, Zürich, Linköping, and Milan, the sixth edition of the workshop will be held on **December 5 and 6, 2022**.
 The event will take place at the [Vrije Universiteit Amsterdam](https://www.vu.nl), in the heart of the final district of the city.
-More information on how to reach the location will be added shortly.
+On Monday, the workshop will be on the third floor of the New University (NU) building.
+The rooms can be reached freely without any pre-registration.
+On Tuesday, the workshop will be take place on the main building.
+You can find a map of the campus [here](/srw2022/assets/map.pdf) with some annotations about the location of the two buildings.

 ## Workshop Schedule